mehediishere/Backend_Web_development/README.md

 ### **About this repository**
 This repository contain documentation, example & approach that we need for our initial step on **Backend Web Development** knowledge.
 Also this will be great help to you if you start not long ago & want to know how actually these applied in real project.
 Since these are written that way.
 Here we focus on **php & mysql** for that.
 Also you ( our new born developer or forgetfull developer like me (￣▽￣) ) can find the answers of the following most frequently asked questions as most esiest way.

+> Note : This repo is intended for the beginner so that while learning one doesn't get mess up.

 **FAQ:**
 1. How to insert data into database?
 2. How to retrieve data from database?